satellite-image-deep-learning/techniques/README.md

 * [CGSANet](https://github.com/MrChen18/CGSANet) -> code for the 2021 [paper](https://ieeexplore.ieee.org/document/9664368): CGSANet: A Contour-Guided and Local Structure-Aware Encoder–Decoder Network for Accurate Building Extraction From Very High-Resolution Remote Sensing Imagery
 * [building-footprints-update](https://github.com/wangzehui20/building-footprints-update) -> code for 2022 [paper](https://www.mdpi.com/2072-4292/14/22/5851): Learning Color Distributions from Bitemporal Remote Sensing Images to Update Existing Building Footprints
 * [Istanbul_Dataset](https://github.com/TolgaBkm/Istanbul_Dataset) -> this repo contains weights of Unet++ model with SE-ResNeXt101 encoder trained with Istanbul, Inria and Massachusetts datasets seperately.
 Accompanies the [paper](https://www.sciencedirect.com/science/article/abs/pii/S0957417422007011?via%3Dihub): Comparative analysis of deep learning based building extraction methods with the new VHR Istanbul dataset
+* [RAMP](https://rampml.global/) -> model and buildings dataset to support a wide variety of humanitarian use cases

 ### Segmentation - Solar panels
 * [DeepSolar](https://github.com/wangzhecheng/DeepSolar) -> A Machine Learning Framework to Efficiently Construct a Solar Deployment Database in the United States.
 [Dataset on kaggle](https://www.kaggle.com/tunguz/deep-solar-dataset), actually used a CNN for classification and segmentation is obtained by applying a threshold to the activation map.
 Original code is tf1 but [tf2/kers](https://github.com/aidan-fitz/deepsolar-v2) and a [pytorch implementation](https://github.com/wangzhecheng/deepsolar_pytorch) are available.
 Also checkout [Visualizations and in-depth analysis .. of the factors that can explain the adoption of solar energy in ..
 Virginia](https://github.com/bessammehenni/DeepSolar_adoption_Virginia) and [DeepSolar tracker: towards unsupervised assessment with open-source data of the accuracy of deep learning-based distributed PV mapping](https://github.com/gabrielkasmi/dsfrance)